foldl/KissUART/README.md

 This Erlang port uses the exactly the same command line options as the stand alone executable, except that all common options are obviously not avaliable.

+### Example: uart2tcp

+`socat` is powerful Linux tool, which can let other programs access an uart port just like a TCP port.
+On Windows, it is much easier to build our own wheel than to search a similar tool.
+See `uart2tcp.erl`.

 ## A DLL